mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 After the above mentioned steps, the device registration request can come from the device management server when the device is connected with the SBI.

 ## Adding a Policy Group
-A policy group needs to be created for all the device vendors so that they can register into the MOSIP's partner management portal.
+A single policy group should be created for all the device vendors so that they can register into the MOSIP's partner management portal.
 Creation of policy group is an administrative activity which would be performed by the Policy administrator.

 {% hint style="info" %}